return to Natural Dog Health Remedies

 Sinus infection in dogs can also be secondary to other health disorders such as an abscessed or decayed root of an upper canine tooth, or tumors.

-Generally speaking, young dogs are more prone to microbial infections, whereas sinus infections in older dogs tend to be caused by tumors or dental problems.
 Long nosed dogs seem to be more prone to the fungal and cancerous causes of sinus infections.
 Dogs of all ages that suffer from asthma or have a weak immune system are more prone to sinus problems.

-Conventional treatment of a canine sinus infection usually involves the use of anti-inflammatory drugs or antibiotics.
+Canine Sinus Infection Treatment Conventional treatment of a canine sinus infection usually involves the use of anti-inflammatory drugs or antibiotics.
 We all know that long-term use of these drugs causes adverse side-effects to our dogs.
 In addition, these drugs may not address the underlying problems.

-A better approach is to have a thorough medical check-up to identify the root cause of the sinus infection.
 If the infection is secondary to another health problem, then that health problem should be dealt with.
 For example, a sinus infection secondary to an abscessed tooth or a tumor will not go away if the tooth or the tumor is not being treated.

 The bottom line is: identify the root cause of a sinus infection first.
 If you don't do that, you may be neglecting your dog's real needs.

-Natural Remedies for Canine Sinus Infection
+Natural Remedies for A Canine Sinus Infection

-If your dog is suffering from a sinus infection, you can use natural remedies such as herbs and homeopathic remedies to help reduce inflammation.
+If your dog is suffering from a sinus infection, you can use natural remedies such as herbs to help reduce inflammation.
 This can relieve his symptoms while he is being treated for the underlying cause.
-In addition, natural remedies can be used to strengthen the dog's immune system.

-PetAlive Sinu-Rite for Pet Sinus Infections
+Herbs for Dog Sinus Infections

 This herbal formula contains a number of herbs (such as elderberry, licorice, lemon balm, lomatium, and usnea lichen) good for boosting the immune system and supporting sinus health.